gruevyhat/ik/swik.md

 * Roll With It: When this character would normally be knocked down, he goes prone instead.
 The character loses this ability while mounted.
 * Runesmith: Fire Runeshots with a ranged Warjack weapon.
 Roll d6 per shot; on a 1 weapon is damaged.

-// * Saddle Shot: This character does not suffer the firing from horseback penalty when making ranged attacks while mounted.
+[//]: # ( * Saddle Shot: This character does not suffer the firing from horseback penalty when making ranged attacks while mounted. )

 * Sanguine Bond: When another friendly character of this character's faith suffers damage from an enemy attack while in this character's command range, this character can choose to suffer any amount of that damage instead.
 If this character suffers all the damage the other character sufferd, the other character is no longer considered to have been damaged.
-* Savage Strike: On a critical hit with an unarmed or melee weapon attack by this character, he can spend 1 benny to add an additional die to the damage roll.
+* Savage Strike: For each raise after the first with an unarmed or melee weapon attack, the character can spend 1 benny to add +1d6 to the damage roll.
 * Scavenger: When this character breaks down an item, he gains d3 scrap tokens.
 * Scent: While riding a duskwolf, this character gains +1 on his Tracking skill rolls and can ignore LOS when declaring a charge.
 * Scoping It Out: The character can spend 1 benny to use any time during his turn.
-When used friendly characters in command area gain a quick action that can only be used to take cover.
+When used friendly characters in command area gain a move action that can only be used to take cover.
 * Scorched Earth: This character gains +2 on ranged attack blast damage rolls.
-* Scrabble: This character gains an additional die on Climbing skill rolls.
+* Scrabble: This character gains +1d6 on Climbing skill rolls.
 * Scrapper: Full action to turn weapon or armor into 1 scrap token.
-Up to 3 scrap tokens at the Hero level, 4 at the Veteran level, and 5 at the Legendary level.
+Up to 3 scrap tokens at the Novice level, 4 at the Veteran level, and 5 at the Legendary level.
 Spend 1 scrap token to reroll a failed Craft skill roll to build or repair non-magical items.
 * Scrounge: Given a day to find the parts in a town or settlement, you can find any part needed (or something close enough he can Bodge).
 You can purchase steamjack parts, weapons, and gear for half price.
-* Self-Sacrifice: If friendly living char in this char's command radius suffers dam, this char can spend 1 FP to take the dam. instead.
-After the damage, this char regains d3 vitality if not incapacitated by the attack.
-See Wild Adventures p.
-27.
+* Self-Sacrifice: If friendly living char in this char's command radius suffers dam, this char can spend 1 benny to take the dam. instead.
+After the damage, this char heals 1 wound level if not incapacitated by the attack.
 * Sentry: Once per round when an enemy is placed in or moves into the LOS of this character, this character can immediately make one attack, targeting that enemy.
 * Serpent Strike: The character's kick unarmed melee attacks gain Reach.
 * Set Defense: When this character is armed with a weapon that has reach, an enemy in this character's front arc suffers -2 on charge, slam power attack, and impact attack rolls against him.
 * Shadow Magic: When you cast a spell, no spell runes appear and magically sensitive characters cannot sense your magic.

-A focuser/harnesser with this ability cannot be detected by another focuser/harnesser with the Magic Sensitivity.
-* Share the Load: When this character removes fatigue points during his Maintenance Phase, he removes 1 additional point.
+[//]: # ( * Share the Load: When this character removes fatigue points during his Maintenance Phase, he removes 1 additional point. )

 * Shield Guard: Once per turn, when a friendly character is directly hit while within 2", you can choose to be directly hit instead.
 Cannot use if incorporeal, knocked down, stationary, or prone.
 * Shield Slam: When charging armed with a shield, instead of charge attack, spend benny to slam target, making attack roll with shield.
-See page 167.
 * Shifting Sands Stance: During his turn, this character can forfeit his move to use Shifting Sands Stance.
-Character gains +2 DEF.
-If enemy attack misses char while in this stance and not advancing, after the attack is resolved this char can immediately advance up to 3.
+Opponents are -2 to hit the chatacter.
+If enemy attack misses char while in this stance and not moving, after the attack is resolved this char can immediately move up to 3".
 Last one round.
-* Shootist: This character ignores the firing into melee penalty when making ranged attacks.
-If the character misses with a ranged attack targeting a character in melee, the attack does not have the chance to hit another combatant.
+* Shootist: If the character misses with a ranged attack targeting a character in melee, the attack does not have the chance to hit another combatant.
 The attack simply misses.
 * Signal Howls: While riding a duskwolf, this character gains eighteen feet (+3˝) to his command range.
 * Signal Language: You have created a coded signal language for use with your party.
-* Silence: When Berserk foces this char to make an attack, can choose to make a Willpower roll against target #15, If the roll suceeds, he does not make the attack, if it fails he must make  the attack normally.
+* Silence: When Berserk foces this char to make an attack, can choose to make a Spirit roll at -4, If the roll suceeds, he does not make the attack, if it fails he must make  the attack normally.
-* Silver Tongued: Character is always considered  Trustworthy in negotiation.
+* Silver Tongued: Character is always considered  trustworthy in negotiation.
 * Skilled Trapper: When this character successfully sets a trap, add +2 to the target number to detect it.
-* Snacking,The character can spend a quick action to devour any destroyed character within its melee range to immediately regain d3 vitality points.
+* Snacking,The character can spend an action to devour any destroyed character within its melee range to immediately heal a wound.
 * Snag & Slash: When using a hooked great sword, you can pull riders from their mounts.
-See p.
-166 Unleashed
 * Snap Fire: When this character destroys an enemy with a bow ranged attack during his turn, immediately after the attack has been resolved, this character can make one additional bow ranged attack.
 The additional attack does not generate further attacks due to Snap Fire.
-* Sniper: When this character forfeits his movement to aim during his turn, the character's first ranged attack that turn gains boosted damage.
+* Sniper: When this character forfeits his movement to aim during his turn, the character's first ranged attack that turn does +1d6 damage.
 * Snow-Wreathed: While outdoors during his turn, this character can spend a benny to use this ability.
 As long as he remains outdoors, the character gains concealment for the duration of the encounter.
-* Souie!: This character can use this ability during his turn as a quick action.
-When he uses ability, warbeasts in his battlegroup that are outside his control area immediately make a full advance directly toward this character.
+* Souie!: This character can use this ability during his turn as an action.
+When he uses ability, warbeasts in his battlegroup that are outside his control area immediately make a full move directly toward this character.
 * Soul Taker: Gain 1 soul token when a living creature destroyed in command radius area.
-Soul tokens can be used as Feat Points, Focus, Fury, or to reduce Fatigue Points.
+Soul tokens can be used as bennies.
 Can have a max of 3 at a time.
 * Soul Thief: Quick action: Try to steal a soul token from a character in command radius rng.
-Contested willpower roll, Fail: nothing happens, Suceed: take soul token from target.
+Contested spirit roll, Fail: nothing happens, Suceed: take soul token from target.
 Can't have more than 3 soul tokens from ability.
-* Soulstorm: While this character has one or more soul tokens, enemy characters not of the Menite faith entering or ending their turns within 2 of him immediately suffer d3 damage points.
+* Soulstorm: While this character has one or more soul tokens, enemy characters not of the Menite faith entering or ending their turns within 2 of him immediately suffer one wound.
-* Specialization: The character does not suffer attack roll penalties when attacking with a weapon of the type chosen.
+* Specialization (Weapon): The character gains +1d4 to hit and damage with the specified weapon at novice level.
+This bonus increased by one die type at each subsequent level.

-* Spirit Eater: This character can reave fury points from enemy warbeasts it destroys with a melee attack.
-Other characters cannot reave fury points from enemy warbeasts destroyed by this character.
+[//]: # ( * Spirit Eater: This character can reave fury points from enemy warbeasts it destroys with a melee attack.
+Other characters cannot reave fury points from enemy warbeasts destroyed by this character. )

 * Spirit Guide: When a living character is destroyed in this character's control area and generates a soul token, this character's controller chooses which eligible character in his control area gains the soul, regardless of the proximity of other characters.

-* Spring of Vitality: While he is not incapacitated, this character regains 1 vitality point at the start of his Maintenance Phase.
-Character can spend 1 benny while B2B with an incapacitated character to immediately stabilize that character.
+[//]: # (* Spring of Vitality: While he is not incapacitated, this character regains 1 vitality point at the start of his Maintenance Phase.
+Character can spend 1 benny while B2B with an incapacitated character to immediately stabilize that character.)

 * Sprint: At the end of this character's turn, if she destroyed one or more enemy models with melee attacks that turn she can make a full advance.
 * Staredown: As a quick action, this character can make a contested Willpower roll against a living animal or beast native to the wilds of Immoren with which he locks eyes.
 If the beast wins, nothing happens.
 If this character wins, the beast cannot advance toward or attack this character for one round.
 * Steady: This character cannot be knocked down.
 This character loses the ability while mounted.